pdl/Articulate/Design.md

 - authentication
 - Service handlers - these provide all the API features, including making calls to the authentication layer, components, intperpreters, content storage.
 Methods are largely like content storage.
   - get_content_raw
+- Validation - these are called in series and reject incoming data if invalid.
+Is authorisation another form of request validation?
+- Preservation - these are called in series and are effectively several layers (incoming), adding things like date of deposition
-- Components - these are called in series and are effectively several layers
+- Augmentation - these are called in series and are effectively several layers (outgoing)
-  - process ($response, $context); # where context is stuff like session, params, etc.
+  - augment ($response, $context); # where context is stuff like session, params, etc.
 - Interpreters - these are called in parallel, i.e. no more than one on a given piece of content
   - can_interpret ($content_type, $target_type // 'html')
   - intepret ($content_type, $content, $meta, $target_type // 'html')